Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class14/README.md

 An alternative approach for identification of variants among genomes is to perform whole genome alignments of assemblies.
 If the original short read data is unavailable, this might be the only approach available to you.
 Typically, these programs don’t scale well to large numbers of genomes (e.g. > 100), but they are worth being familiar with.
 We will use the tool mauve for constructing whole genome alignments of our five A. baumannii genomes.

+**Note that we have run Parsnp for you, so you can skip this step and the conversion of format using harvesttools**

 > ***i.
 Perform genome alignment with Parsnp***

 Create a conda environment class13 that will install Parsnp/Harvesttools/Gubbins for you.